 She has utilized evidence-based practice guidelines (EBP) and standards to design, implement, and evaluate outcomes of simulation as a teaching strategy.
-She has published simulation research studies; developed scenarios for publication; led faculty workshops; mentored nurse educators nationally and internationally on the use of simulation as a teaching strategy.
-She has been faculty advisory and taught in the Simulation Education Certificate Program at the college since 2012.
+She has published simulation research studies, developed scenarios for publication, led faculty workshops and mentored nurse educators nationally and internationally on the use of simulation as a teaching strategy.
+She has been a faculty advisory and taught in the Simulation Education Certificate program at the college since 2012.

-Dr. Sittner has served on the Clinical Simulation in Nursing journal's Editorial Board and is peer reviewer for nursing and medical journals.
-As the Chair of the International Nursing Association for Clinical Simulation & Learning (INACSL) Standards Committee, she led international, interdisciplinary teams of simulation experts to revise the 2013 INACSL Standards of Best Practice: SimulationSM and collaborated with experts to develop the Operations Standard.
+Dr. Sittner has served on the Clinical Simulation in Nursing journal's editorial board and is a peer reviewer for nursing and medical journals.
+As the Chair of the International Nursing Association for Clinical Simulation & Learning (INACSL) Standards Committee, she led international interdisciplinary teams of simulation experts to revise the 2013 INACSL Standards of Best Practice: SimulationSM and collaborated with experts to develop the Operations Standard.

-She is a member of the Society for Simulation (SSH) in Healthcare's Acccreditation Council Subcommittee and an Associate Editor for the Healthcare Simulation DictionaryTM that is published on SSH and Agency for Healthcare Research and Quality (AHRQ) websites.
+She is a member of the Society for Simulation (SSH) in Healthcare's Accreditation Council Subcommittee and an associate editor for the Healthcare Simulation DictionaryTM that is published on SSH and Agency for Healthcare Research and Quality (AHRQ) websites.